Habrador/Unity-Select-Units-Within-Rectangle-Tutorial/README.md

 Link to the tutorial: https://www.habrador.com/tutorials/select-units-within-rectangle/

-If you lso want to highlight the units you selected with some rectangle around it, the idea is basically the same.
+If you also want to highlight the units you selected with some rectangle around it, the idea is basically the same.
 This is a good tutorial on the topic: https://www.youtube.com/watch?v=2Tgqr1_ajqE